isharathi2609/SimpleEcommerceNew/README.md

 Configure your Apache Tomcat server.

 Run login.jsp or index.jsp on the server.

+This project is a Server-side Java Application.
+To deploy it online, use a service that supports Java environments (like Render, Railway, or Heroku) with an Apache Tomcat configuration.
+It will not run directly on static hosts like Vercel or GitHub Pages.